Strashelye (Hasidic dynasty): Disagreement over prayer

 While both were good friends, Rabbi Dovber and Rabbi Aharon disagreed about the emphasis on, and correct method of, emotional expression in Chassidic prayer.
 According to Rabbi Dovber, the greatest service a Jew can perform in worship is to totally nullify himself before The Creator.
 Therefore, maintained Rabbi Dovber, a person's meditation can appear to be cold and emotionless on the exterior, where the prayer causes the person praying to feel oneself one with The Creator.
 To that end, Rabbi Dovber prayed with great D'veikus (cleaving), rather than with Hispaylus (excitement), where the one praying gets excited over the Creator but remains, in his own feeling and understanding, a separate entity and existence.
 Rabbi Dovber prayed while perfectly still, hardly moving.
 His outward countenance remained completely unaffected.
-It is important to note this mode of davening was something personal to him, as he was able to conceal his emotions, rather than something he recommended for everyone.
+This mode of davening was something personal to him, as he was able to conceal his emotions, rather than something he recommended for everyone.
 When the Rebbe DovBer noticed that his chassidim (followers) thought that they should be devoid of any emotional appearance, he wrote a public letter stating that this is wrong.
 His disagreement with Rabbi Aharon was rather that he felt that there must be an understanding of Godliness and a cleaving, in other words that one's emotional feeling be a lasting one, not one that would evaporate after a short time.

 Rabbi Aharon disagreed, maintaining that it is acceptable and even commendable for a Chassid to become outwardly excited during prayer.
 Rabbi Shneur Zalman himself was known to pound his fist so hard on the wall while praying that he sometimes literally bled from his hand.
 Rabbi Aharon displayed similar excitement and intensity during prayer.
 Moreover, he encouraged others to similarly express themselves openly during prayer.